Psalmuel01/noosphere/README.md

 - Storacha is used for hot storage and archive publication; archival reaches Filecoin through the Storacha/Filecoin pipeline when the delegation supports it.
 - The backend owns question, submission, and synthesis persistence in `data/noosphere.db`.
 - Predicted quality scores weight synthesis ordering and scale node size in the reasoning graph.
-- Provider request/response payloads are logged on the server console for Storacha, Impulse, and Gemini.
+- API request/response payloads are logged in the browser console for tracing app activity.
 - Official World ID verification still requires a signed RP context.
 - The fallback path is intentional so development can continue without every provider key.